 Many of the problems cited are due to human error instead of technology.
 "That would argue that greater emphasis should be placed on mechanisms for dealing with your own people than on with dealing with machines," said Frank Prince, senior analyst at Forrester Research Inc. in Cambridge, Mass.

 Some survey respondents agree.
 Many of the problems "can be alleviated by good training," says Chuck Lewis, manager of information technology at Lee Supply Corp. in Indianapolis, In.
-"Second, it is important for the IT group to cultivate good relations with the user community, so that they feel they can come to us with any question and we will answer it in a way that does not make them feel like 'Hey, they think I'm an idiot so why the heck should I bother asking them'
+"Second, it is important for the IT group to cultivate good relations with the user community, so that they feel they can come to us with any question and we will answer it in a way that does not make them feel like 'Hey, they think I'm an idiot so why the heck should I bother asking them' and thus making them much less likely to ask a question in the future that could avoid who knows what kind of problem."

 Technology does, however, have its place in security problem-solving, observers agreed.
 Don Baldwin, managing director of consultancy Auldenfire Sweden in Stockholm, suggested that "the industry needs to create automated mechanisms to help users know when their products are out of date and allow an easy way to get the update that is both secure and easy to use."
 This would work much like the way anti-virus products and some other software already do, but on a much broader scale, he said.